-In this blog series we will present several ways to deploy an application on an EAP Domain.
-The series consists of 5 parts.
+In this series of articles, I will present several ways to deploy an application on an EAP Domain.
+The series consists of four parts.
 Each one will be a standalone article, but the series as a whole will present a range of useful topics for working with JBoss EAP.

 In part 1 of this series on JBoss EAP 7 Domain deployments, we set up a simple EAP 7.0 domain with three hosts: